Decktech

 • "Mono-red / Mono-blue decks" :

-The key thing to note here is to spend your first 3 fetches on basics even though it might go against your entire hand or thought process! (particulary in this order: first then then ...)
-Why you should do this is to counter any Early Blood Moon, Magus of the Moon or Back to Basicsfoil... as these are the only three Stax pieces that really affect us hard...
-Having these basics out will allow you to ramp and Stax regardless of these effects...
-(This does not always apply to you if your hand consists of the likes of Noble Hierarch or Bloom Tender, etc,...anything that can provide more colors under these effects that isn't a land...yet you should still stay aware of cheap removal).
+The key thing to note here is to spend your first fetches on a basic even though it might go against your entire hand or thought process! (particulary in this order: first then then ...)
+Why you should do this is to counter any Early Blood Moon, Magus of the Moon or Back to Basics... as these are the only three Stax pieces that really affect us hard...
+Having these basics out will allow you to ramp and Stax regardless of these effects due to mana dork...
+Anything that can provide more colors under these effects that isn't a land is a good keep...yet you should still stay aware of cheap removal.

 • "Politics" :